grantchen2003/insight-cli/README.md

 ## Overview

-<p>insight is a powerful search engine that enables developers to search for code snippets within their codebase using natural language queries.
-The insight-cli provides a CLI for developers to interact with the insight search engine. </p>
+<p>The insight-cli provides a CLI for developers to use insight.</p>

 ## Installation

 <p>Before installing the insight-cli, ensure that you have Python version 3.6+ and PIP version 3+.
 If not, consider upgrading to the latest version. </p>
 <p>To install the insight-cli globally, run the following command:</p>

 ```bash